Bad habits may take you to give up on your Spanish learning. Learn what those habits are and avoid them immediately.

 The reason is that, as adults, we are busy and that could become an obstacle to learn to speak a new language fluently.

 The sad thing about not being regular when learning Spanish is that we could stop repeating Spanish for too long.
-You may forget many new things, which means more time for fluency.
+You may forget many new things, which means that your progress will be slower.

 Or you could even get to a point of giving up, perhaps thinking:

 “I knew Diego wasn’t right, Spanish takes a long time to learn for me, there must be something wrong with me”